i3/i3/.github/ISSUE_TEMPLATE/bug_report.md

 </pre>

 <!--
-For bug reports, please include your (complete) i3 config with which the issue occurs.
+Please include your (complete) i3 config with which the issue occurs.
 You can either paste the file directly or provide a link to a service such as pastebin.

 If you would like to help debugging the issue, please try to reduce the config such that it is as close to the default config as possible while still reproducing the issue.
 This can help us bisect the root cause.
 -->